Amazebot/bbot.chat/public/docs/thought.md

 ### 1. Hear

-bBbot hears all messages to determine if the context requires attention.
+bBot hears all messages to determine if the context requires attention.
 It gather information for better listening, or ignores if it shouldn't listen.

 Add a middleware piece via `.middleware.hear` to interrupt the process or modify